RAF Pembroke Dock: Built heritage

+Aircraft

 In 1963, a Sunderland formerly of No. 201 Squadron was presented to the town by the French Navy.
 She was cleaned and repaired so that it could be displayed in the town.
 Due to the age and weather exposure of the aircraft, she was moved to the Royal Air Force Museum Hendon in 1971.

-The two large 'B' type hangars have survived and are now both listed buildings.
-The eastern hangar was used in 1979 for a project nicknamed the Magic Roundabout to build a full-scale Millennium Falcon for use in the Star Wars film The Empire Strikes Back.
-Other parts of the dockyard, such as the spillways have been lost in the reconstruction of the dock for the cross Irish Sea ferry to Rosslare.

 There has been a concerted effort to raise a Sunderland flying boat that sank during a fierce storm in 1940.
 It was rediscovered in 2006 after a fisherman found his lobster-pot was tied fast around the sunken airframe on the seabed.
 The aircraft (T9044) has lain underneath 60 ft of water since 1940 and has had various parts of its airframe already lifted out and cleaned to be put on display.
 It was the subject of an episode of the Channel 4 documentary series Wreck Detectives, which was filmed in 2003 and broadcast in 2004.